AI Summary

 What is GDS?

-For example, using GDS, a travel agency can find the availability of hotel rooms, flight seats or cars on behalf of their clients and book through the same GDS.
+In simple, using GDS, a travel agency can find the availability of hotel rooms, flight seats or cars on behalf of their clients and book through the same GDS.

 How Do Travel Companies Use Global Distribution System (GDS)?